-This year’s conference will be held on the campus of Loyola University Chicago on March 14th, 2015.
+General Info: The recent 17th Annual Chicago Ethnography Conference was held on the campus of Loyola University Chicago Department of Sociology on Saturday, March 14th, 2015.

-The Department of Sociology at Loyola University is pleased to announce the 17th Annual Chicago Ethnography Conference.
 This annual graduate student conference is hosted on a rotating basis by one of several Chicago-area Sociology departments, including DePaul University, Illinois Institute of Technology, Loyola University, Northern Illinois University, Northwestern University, University of Notre Dame, the University of Chicago, and University of Illinois at Chicago.
 The conference provides an opportunity for graduate students to share their ethnographic scholarship with one another and get feedback from faculty and other graduate students based in the Chicago area and beyond.
-This year’s conference will be held at Loyola University in Chicago, IL on March 14th, 2015.

 2015 Conference Theme: “The World(s) of Ethnography: Critical Perspectives and Social Justice”